 - Toe Touch Pull-Up

-Including these in a calisthenics workout is easy for beginners as no prior training is needed and they can start at a suitable amount.
+Including these in a calisthenics workout is a great option for beginners as no prior training is needed and they can start at a suitable amount.
 Conventional exercises move working muscles through an eccentric and concentric phase.
-But static, as the name suggests, keeps muscles in the same position.
+Static movements on the other hand, as the name suggests, require muscles to remain in the same position while contracting.

 - There are few contact points with ground or equipment

-- They involve long periods of holding the same positions
+- They can involve long periods of holding challenging positions

 This is categorized among the advanced types of calisthenics workouts.
 It includes exercises like one-hand pull-ups, which require a great amount of strength and consistent training.

-Flashy calisthenics are typically meant to turn heads.
-These are performed when gym trainers or professional athletes are making videos.
+Flashy calisthenics are typically intended to turn heads.
+These movements are performed when gym trainers or professional athletes are making videos.
 Given that these include sophisticated exercises, they demand constant movement and gradual advancement.
 It goes without saying that following a regular flashy calisthenics workout may help you stay fit and enhance your performance over time, but requires a great amount of strength, frequency, and consistency to achieve these.